root-project/web/manual/graphs/index.md

 ### Drawing a graph

-- Use the `Draw()` method to draw a graph.
+  - Use the [TGraph::Draw()](https://root.cern/doc/master/classTGraph.html#a7ee6d3572ef075dd4fa1a6deb939a986) method to draw a graph.
     The {% include ref class="TGraphPainter" %} class implements all drawing options.

 _**Example**_